corda/corda/docs/source/design/float/decisions/e2e-encryption.md

 #### Advantages

 1. Allows wire stability when we have agreed an encrypted approach
-2. Shows that we are serious about security, even if this isn’tavailable yet.
+2. Shows that we are serious about security, even if this isn’t available yet.
-3. Allows later encrypted version to be an enterprise feature thatcan interoperate with OS versions.
+3. Allows later encrypted version to be an enterprise feature that can interoperate with OS versions.

 #### Disadvantages